TotallyMoney Momentum design system

 In addition to the main guild, we soon established a core group of four representatives from web engineering, native engineering, product design (myself) and creative design.
 We were given the time and space to work out the nuts and bolts of our new system, giving life to the decisions made by the wider guild.
 We figured out ways to align our Figma UI library and Storybook component libraries, and agreed on shared priorities.
 After some deliberation we chose Zeroheight as the platform that we would use to tie together the loose ends of our nascent design system and provide appropriate documentation for its consumers.

-An example page from our Zeroheight platform
+An accessibility documentation page on the Zeroheight platform

-An example page from our Zeroheight platform
+An accessibility documentation page on the Zeroheight platform

 Creating dedicated libraries